-Angel Reins Stable is a place of horses and healing.
-In addition to providing a loving home for rescue horses, our programs serve (at no charge) veterans, survivors of human trafficking and others suffering from PTSD, depression, anxiety, grief and more.
-Located on 40 acres in St. Augusta, MN, the nonprofit is in the process of purchasing 10 additional acres adjacent to the barn.
-On this parcel we are building a stable (indoor arena and office) to better serve the horses and humans alike.
+Angel Reins Stable is a place of horses and healing located in Central MN.
+In addition to providing a loving home for rescue horses, our programs serve (at no charge) veterans, survivors of human trafficking, young girls ages 13-17 and others suffering from PTSD, depression, anxiety, grief and more.

 SERVICES WE OFFER